We know, 2020 predicted marketing trends have been done to death over the past few weeks. BUT, hear us out here…

 In the age of the internet, we have accommodated to a fast-paced living style which conflicts with more traditional marketing channels that tell customers what they need to know, but not always when they need it.
 For instance, customers can start a conversation whenever they like, but companies can’t always finish the conversation when the customer would like.
 This can be frustrating for the customer, especially when they need a quick answer to a question.

 In 2020, we expect to see more and more companies using conversational marketing tools to meet the needs of their customers, and keep up with digital marketing trends.

 Amy Lyle, Digital Account Executive

-…whilst there have been many changes throughout the decade, we believe that somewhere down the line, some marketers have lost sight of the foundations of brand building – the consumer.
+…whilst there have been many changes throughout the decade, we believe that some marketers have lost sight of the foundations of brand building; the consumer.

 Yes, your ultra-cool campaign looks great.
 But does it convert?
 Does it inspire your customers?
 Make them sad, happy or provoke thought?

 If you answer is no, then don’t hop onto the marketing trends of 2020.
 Instead, go back to the drawing board and understand your customer, their pain points, what makes them, them.
 Sorry, but you’ll thank us later.